 Figure 11A-15.
-Fall-Run Chinook Salmon Adult In-River (Upper) and Hatchery (Lower) Annual Escapement in the Central Valley, 1952-2021
+Fall-Run Chinook Salmon Adult In-River (Upper) and Hatchery (Lower) Annual Escapement in the Central Valley, 1970-2021

-In the Sacramento and San Joaquin Rivers from 1971 through 2021, adult escapement estimates for late fall-run Chinook salmon in-river have ranged from several hundred adults to close to 40,000 adults (Figure 11A-16).
-Between 1971 and 1997, in-river late fall-run adult escapement showed variable abundances with a general declining trend reaching extremely low abundances (a few hundred fish or less) between 1993 and 1997.
-In-river escapement subsequently bounced back to its highest values in 1998 and 2002, generally hovering around 10,000 adults through 2007, before declining again since 2008 to less than 5,000 in most years.
-Escapement of hatchery late fall-run adult Chinook salmon remained low (a few hundred or less) through 1995 before increasing substantially to values ranging from slightly over 1,000 in 1996 up to over 8,000 in 2019 with high variability from year to year.
+In the Sacramento and San Joaquin Rivers from 1971 through 2021, adult escapement estimates for late fall-run Chinook salmon in-river have ranged from several hundred adults to more than 40,000 adults (Figure 11A-16).
+Between 1971 and 1997, adult escapement showed a general trend of declining abundance.
+From 1990 through 2006, escapement increased substantially but was also highly variable from year to year.
+Escapement estimates were lower than the previous 4 years in 2008 and 2009 but not on the magnitude that was observed for fall-run Chinook salmon (California Department of Fish and Wildlife 2016).
 Sacramento River late fall-run Chinook salmon stock has hatchery and natural components from the upper Sacramento River Basin.